 I'm not sure what was worse – climbing in or climbing out – by the time I got out, it took a while for the legs to stop shaking (in fact it took days for the legs to stop complaining!).
 Once out I got Morad to take some photos of me at the pyramids – it is nice to have that photographic proof that yes I was actually there and I am not making all this up – lol.

-As we drove out from Dashur, we also got a good look at the Black Pyramid (or as I used to call it, the Melted Pyramid, because it looks like it has melted away, and effectively it has – it wasn't built of stone like most of the Pyramids, but was made of mud brick instead).
+As we drove out from Dashur, we also got a good look at the Black Pyramid (or as I used to call it, the Melted Pyramid, because it looks like it has melted away, and effectively it has – it wasn't built of stone like most of the Pyramids, but was made of mud brick inst

 As the sun started to set, Sabine came around and was treating Nayzak in front of the guest house, so I was talking to her, before Morad turned up.
 Served up beer and spent time talking to him, Laura and Mohanad.
 A good night!